History of the National Hockey League on United States television: 1966–69 (CBS)

 In 1967, CBS carried weekend-afternoon games of the Stanley Cup Playoffs.
 For the next five seasons, from 1968 through 1972, CBS aired a game each week between mid-January until early-mid May in each of those seasons, mainly on a Sunday afternoon, including playoffs.
 From 1968 to 1969 through 1971–72, the intermission studio was called "CBS Control", as was the case with other sports coverage, including the NFL coverage.

 CBS started their weekly 1967–68 coverage with the opening game (the Philadelphia Flyers vs. Los Angeles Kings) at the Forum in Inglewood, California on December 30.
-Then after two more Saturday afternoons (because the network was tied-up with pro football on Sundays), CBS switched to Sunday afternoons beginning on January 28 for the next 10 weeks.
+Then after three more Saturday afternoons (because the network was tied-up with pro football on Sundays), CBS switched to Sunday afternoons beginning on January 28 for the next 10 weeks.
 Due to an AFTRA strike (which resulted in the cancellation of a New York Rangers-Montreal broadcast), CBS started their playoff coverage with a CBC tape of the previous night's Boston-Montreal game.
 On April 13, CBS started their three-week-long weekend afternoon Stanley Cup coverage.
 The last game of the series was St. Louis-Montreal on May 11.
 For the playoffs, Jim Gordon worked play-by-play and Stu Nahan worked color and intermission interviews.
-During the regular season, Gordon and Nahan alternated roles each week.
-For instance, Gordon did the worked play-by-play on December 30 while Nahan worked play-by-play the next week.
+During the regular season, the pair alternated roles each week.

 In the 1968–69 season, CBS broadcast 13 regular season afternoon games and five Stanley Cup playoff games.
 Dan Kelly did play-by-play while Bill Mazer did color and intermission interviews.
 Kelly had become the radio voice of the St. Louis Blues, whose games were covered by CBS-owned KMOX St. Louis; thus, Kelly was already part of CBS through his being on KMOX's payroll.